-which violates the lepton number(LN) conservation.
-The main aim for the search of 0$\nu \beta$ decay is the measurement of the effective Majorana neutrino mass, which is a combination of the neutrino mass eigenstates and neutrino mixing matrix terms.\\ Still there is no convincing experimental evidence of the decay exists till date, but new generation of experiments that are already running or about to run a to explore the degenerate-hierarchy region of neutrino massess.
-In addition, from the life time of this decay combined with sufficient knowledge of the nuclear matrix elements (NME), one can set a constraint involving the neutrino masses.
-The experiments \cite{KamLAND-Zen:2016pfg,gerda} that have improved the lower bound of the half life of the decay process include KamLANDZen and GERDA which uses Xenon-136 and Germanium-76 nuclei respectively.
-Incorporating the results from first and second phase of the experiment, KamLAND-Zen imposes the best lower limit on the decay half life using Xe-136 as $T_{1/2}^{0\nu}$$>$ $1.07 \times 10^{26}$yr at $90$ percent CL and the corresponding upper limit of effective Majorana mass in the range $(0.061-0.165)$eV.
-In SM the decay rates of these LFV deacys are supressed by the tiny neutrino mass, which are well below the current experimental limits and near futurure sensitivity.
-In LRSM , several new contributions appear due to the additional RH current interactions, which could lead to sizeable LFV rates for TeV scale $\nu_{R}$ that occur at rates observable in current experiments.
-It is found that that process $\mu\rightarrow 3e$ induced by doubly charged bosons $\Delta_{L}^{++}$ and $\Delta_{R}^{++}$ and $\mu\rightarrow e\gamma$ provides thew most significant constraint.\\ No experiment so far has observed a flavor violating process involving charged leptons.
-However, many experiments are currently going on to set strong limits on the most relevant LFV observables, in order to constraint parameter space involved in many new physics models.
-The most stringent bounds on LFV comes from the MEG experiment \cite{TheMEG}.
+Still, there is no convincing experimental evidence of the decay that exists to date.
+But the new generation of experiments are already running or about to run to explore effective neutrino mass along with decay rates NDBD process.
+In addition, from the lifetime of NDBD combined with sufficient knowledge of the nuclear matrix elements (NME), one can set a constrain involving the neutrino masses.
+The experiments that have improved the lower bound of the half-life of the decay process include KamLANDZen \cite{KamLAND-Zen:2016pfg} and GERDA \cite{gerda} which use Xenon-136 and Germanium-76 nuclei respectively.
+Incorporating the results from the first and second phase of the experiment, KamLAND-Zen imposes the best lower limit on the decay half-life using Xe-136 as $T_{1/2}^{0\nu}$$>$ $1.07 \times 10^{26}$yr at $90$ percent CL and the corresponding upper limit of effective Majorana mass in the range $(0.061-0.165)$eV.
+In LRSM, several new contributions appear due to the additional RH current interactions, which could lead to sizeable LFV rates for TeV scale RH neutrino that occur at rates observable in current experiments.
+It is found that that process $\mu\rightarrow 3e$ induced by doubly charged bosons $\Delta_{L}^{++}$ and $\Delta_{R}^{++}$ and $\mu\rightarrow e\gamma$ provides the most significant constraint.
+In SM the decay rates of these LFV decays are suppressed by the tiny neutrino mass, which are well below the current experimental limits and near future sensitivity.
+No experiment so far has observed a flavor violating process involving charged leptons.
+However, many experiments are currently going on to set strong limits on the most relevant LFV observables that will constrain parameter space of many new physics models.
+The most stringent bounds on LFV come from the MEG experiment \cite{TheMEG}.
 The limit on branching ratio for the decay of $\mu \rightarrow e\gamma$ from this experiment is obtained to be Br($\mu \rightarrow e\gamma$)$< 4.2\times 10^{-13}$.
-In case of $l_{\alpha}\rightarrow 3 l_{\beta}$ decay contraints comes from SINDRUM experiment\cite{Perrevoort:2018cqi} is set to be $\rm BR(l_{\alpha} \rightarrow 3l_{\beta})<10^{-12}$.\\ In this work we realised the LRSM model through $A_{4}\times Z_{2}$ discrete flavor symmetry for both type-I and type-II diminant case.
-The implications of the discrete symmetry can be seen as it contraints the Yukawa couplings of a particular model.
-Here, we produce a realistic neutrino mixing to do an extensive analysis of lepton number violating processes and lepton flavor violating processes.
-Considering different lepton flavor violating(LFV) proceses such as $l_{\alpha}\rightarrow l_{\beta}\gamma$ and $l_{\alpha}\rightarrow 3l_{\beta}$, we analysed their impact on the neutrino phenomenology as well.
-Neutrinoless double beta decay($0\nu\beta\beta$) is also studied within the model by the consideration of the constraints from KamLAND-Zen experiment\cite{KamLAND-Zen:2016pfg}.
-Discrete groups like $ A_{4} $, $ S_{4} $ etc are used in the context of LRSM to study different phenomenology in very few works\cite{Rodejohann:2015hka,Bazzocchi:2007au}.\\ This paper is structured as follows.
-In Section 2 we briefly discuss the left-right symmetric model framework and the origin of neutrino mass.
-Flavor symmetric model considering both typeI and typeII dominance are discussed in Section 3.
-We also discuss the different feynmann diagrams contributing to the amplitude of the decay process (the new physics contribution) along with decay rate of the process in section 4.
-In Section 5, we briefly discussed different LFV processes and in section 6, we present our numerical analysis and results and then in Section 7, we conclude by giving a brief overview of our work.
+In the case of $l_{\alpha}\rightarrow 3 l_{\beta}$ decay constrain comes from the SINDRUM experiment \cite{Perrevoort:2018cqi} is set to be $\rm BR(l_{\alpha} \rightarrow 3l_{\beta})<10^{-12}$.